I Want You Back: Victorious version

-A cover version of "I Want You Back" performed by the Victorious cast first appeared in a music video in July 2011 on Nickelodeon.
-It then appeared in a one-hour Victorious special titled "Locked Up!" on July 30, 2011.
+A cover version of "I Want You Back" was first performed live by the Victorious cast on May 26, 2011, at Avalon Hollywood.
+The song then appeared in a music video featuring the Victorious cast in July 2011 on Nickelodeon.
+It later was featured in a one-hour Victorious special titled "Locked Up!" on July 30, 2011.
 The episode features Tori Vega (Victoria Justice) as she wins a free vacation for herself and her friends in a fictional country called Yerba.
 The trip goes wrong when Tori accidentally strikes the Yerbanian chancellor in the eye with her shoe, resulting in her being put in jail.
 When Tori's friends try to get her out of jail, they get locked up as well.
 Tori and her friends later perform "I Want You Back" for the Chancellor.
 The song was officially released as the eighth track on the show's debut soundtrack album Victorious: Music from the Hit TV Show on August 2, 2011.
 William Ruhlmann for AllMusic described the cover's genre as bubblegum pop.